fission/fission-workflows/Docs/architecture.md

 More details on the scheduler will follow...

 ### Dependencies
-This section contains an summary of the dependencies of the Fission Workflow system.
+This section contains an summary of the dependencies of the Fission Workflows system.
 Currently, the dependencies consist of Fission, as the Function Execution layer, and NATS, as the event store implementation.

 #### Fission FaaS Platform